soma-abhiram/100_days_of_python_programming/README.md

 # 100_days_of_python_programming
-in the following repository,i have been adding all my
+In the following repository,I have been adding all my python projects I learnt from DR Angela Yu